dataspecer/ds-wdoi/comments-ideas/ideas.md

        2. 1 + properties?
 If they are actually listed in the detail - but it has multiple target object for a single property, is it even managable?
      - Ideas of views:
        -  **Browser as in slovnik.gov**
+          -  After designing and interface in Figma, I noticed that it somehow assumes it since i can always click on detail in the class.
           - It would be either a separate page or integrated with wikidata.
           - The view would show the same thigs as in slovnik.gov with a bit of detail from wikidata pages.
           - The classes are simple.